 On communication:

-“My partner and I bought our first house a month ago, so my remodeling regret is all too fresh.
+“My husband and I bought our first house about a year and a half ago, so my remodeling regret is all too fresh.
 We wanted a natural, matte Danish look for the (orange- and espresso-hued) floors, and it made sense to refinish them while the house was empty, but we had a quick turnaround.
-We hired a local floor refinisher to sand, then began the straightforward but still arduous work of applying Rubio Monocoat ourselves.
+We hired a local floor refinisher to sand, then began the straightforward but arduous work of applying Rubio Monocoat ourselves.

 “Midway through finishing the downstairs, the oil just didn’t look right.
 It sort of had a ‘purple mountains majesty’ hue to it.
 Rubio recommends sanding to 120 grit, and when I texted the floor finisher to ask what he’d used, he replied: 80.
 In my rush to get it done, I’d never mentioned the Rubio nor asked about grit.
 By that point, we’d committed—in funds, sweat, and sore backs—and had to keep going.
-The floors have grown on us, but I learned my lesson: communicate.
-We’re doing our upstairs floors the same way now—and had the floors sanded to the right grit first.” -Annie
+The floors have grown on us, but I learned my lesson: over-communicate.
+We did our upstairs floors next—and had the floors sanded to the right grit first.” —Annie

-Above: Annie’s floors, two apartments ago.
+Above: Annie’s old apartment, back in NYC.
 Photograph by Mel Walbridge from Is It Worth It?
 Luxury Starter Sheets from Sferra’s Alma Line.

 On perspective: